gaming3tb1-cloud/splitt/High-Fidelity Prototype Design/README.md

-  # High-Fidelity Prototype Design
+  # Split Easy

-  This is a code bundle for High-Fidelity Prototype Design.
-The original project is available at https://www.figma.com/design/uIdQTC40f0f5J8CJdW2NwK/High-Fidelity-Prototype-Design.
+  This is Split Easy - an expense tracking and group splitting application.
+The original design is available at https://www.figma.com/design/uIdQTC40f0f5J8CJdW2NwK/High-Fidelity-Prototype-Design.

   ## Running the code